Plants can suffer from:

 - high beetle flight activity on the adjacent French coast

 The Meteorological Department transmits its data to the laboratory on a criteria based system.
 The first criterion is wind direction.
 If the wind direction is not sufficient to pass the criteria no more information is required.
-If the direction is suitable (NE - SE) the next criterion becomes speed (> 20 kts) and so on.
+If the direction is suitable (NE - SE) the next criterion becomes speed (more than 20 knots) and so on.